 Maths

-Here at Woore, we aim for every child to feel confident with their own mathematical ability.
-We want children to enjoy and develop a love for maths whilst also becoming fluent in the fundamentals of mathematics and being able to use their knowledge to reason and solve problems.
-Despite having mixed age classes, teachers are confident and experienced with delivering quality first teaching in mathematics, that ensures each year group are taught the appropriate objectives.
-When children leave Woore, our expectation is that all children are ready for the next stage of their mathematical education and will have a clear understanding of the importance maths has in everyday life.
+Here at Woore, we aim for every child to feel confident with their own mathematical ability and to enjoy and develop a love for maths whilst also becoming fluent in the fundamentals of mathematics and being able to use their knowledge to reason and solve problems.
+All teachers and support staff are confident and experienced with delivering and supporting children with their learning within maths and our ultimate ambition is for all children to leave Woore ready for the next stage of their mathematical education and to have a secure understanding and appreciation for how they can utilise maths within their future.

 Schemes of Learning